+Abstract.
 Land cover changes can impact the climate by influencing the surface energy and water balance.
-Unproductive peatlands were extensively drained to stimulate forest growth in Finland over the second half of 20th century.
-The aim of this study is to investigate the biogeophysical effects of peatland forestation on climate change in Finland.
-Two sets of 18 year climate simulations were done with the regional climate model REMO by using land cover data based on pre-drainage (1920s) and post-drainage (2000s) Finnish National Forest Inventories.
-The results show that in the most intensive peatland forestation area located in the middle west of Finland, the differences in monthly averaged daily mean two-metre air temperature show a spring warming of up to 0.43 K in April, whereas a slight cooling of less than 0.1 K in general is found from May till October.
+Naturally treeless or sparsely treed peatlands were extensively drained to stimulate forest growth in Finland over the second half of 20th century.
+The aim of this study is to investigate the biogeophysical effects of peatland forestation on regional climate in Finland.
+Two sets of 18-year climate simulations were done with the regional climate model REMO by using land cover data based on pre-drainage (1920s) and postdrainage (2000s) Finnish national forest inventories.
+In the most intensive peatland forestation area, located in the middle west of Finland, the results show a warming in April of up to 0.43 K in monthly-averaged daily mean 2 m air temperature, whereas a slight cooling from May to October of less than 0.1 K in general is found.
 Consequently, snow clearance days over that area are advanced up to 5 days in the mean of 15 years.
 No clear signal is found for precipitation.
-Through analysing the simulated temperature and energy balance terms, as well as snow depth over five selected subregions, a positive feedback induced by peatland forestation is found between decreased surface albedo and increased surface air temperature in the snow melting period.
+Through analysing the simulated temperature and energy balance terms, as well as snow depth over five selected subregions, a positive feedback induced by peatland forestation is found between decreased surface albedo and increased surface air temperature in the snow-melting period.
 Our modelled results show good qualitative agreements with the observational data.
-In general, decreased albedo in snow-melting period and increased evapotranspiration in the growing period are the most important biogeophysical aspects induced by peatland forestation that cause changes in climate.
+In general, decreased surface albedo in the snow-melting period and increased evapotranspiration in the growing period are the most important biogeophysical aspects induced by peatland forestation that cause changes in climate.
+The results from this study can be further integrally analysed with biogeochemical effects of peatland forestation to provide background information for adapting future forest management to mitigate climate warming effects.
+Moreover, they provide insights about the impacts of projected forestation of tundra at high latitudes due to climate change.